One death, 82 dengue fever patients reported in twin cities

 According to District Health Officer ICT Dr. Muhammad Zaeem Zia, another death due to dengue fever has been reported from Sector G-12 Islamabad.
 It is important that earlier the two deaths due to dengue fever were reported from Ghouri Town that falls in rural areas of the federal capital.

+Confirmation of another 30 patients positive for dengue fever in the last 24 hours took tally to 207 from ICT of which 146 patients have been reported from rural areas of the federal capital and 61 from urban areas.

-District Coordinator Epidemics Prevention & Control at District Health Authority Rawalpindi Dr. Sajjad Mahmood informed ‘The News’ on Monday that another 11 dengue fever patients were reported from Rawalpindi in the last 24 hours taking tally to 94 of which 23 patients have been undergoing treatment at the hospitals in town while 71 have been discharged after treatment.
+Another 11 dengue fever patients were reported from Rawalpindi in the last 24 hours taking tally to 94 of which 23 patients have been undergoing treatment.

-Islamabad:The Ambassador of Germany in Islamabad, Bernhard Schlagheck called on Chairman of the Capital Development...

-Islamabad:The climate change ministry would introduce scientific management of the forests in coordination with the...
+SUKKUR: Some unidentified armed men killed a man and his son in Nai Abadi, Gharo city, District Thatta, on Monday.Some...

+SUKKUR: A five-month-old wedded couple was allegedly shot dead by the relatives of the bride in Tando Adam, district...